New Brunswick Export Success Story: Lizotte Machine Vision

 Do your research and be ready before you go anywhere.
 Know if that market even needs your product before you waste time on travel.
 Know any and all regulations in that target market as well.
 We export expensive technology and machinery that is custom-built.
 Every country has different rules and regulations on that type of thing, and different certifications that need to be considered.
 Be certain you’ve read up on all of that stuff.
 It also definitely pays to get familiar with the culture of the region, and with any common terms used in the region’s native language.

-ONB: There really are a lot of trade shows, particularly in the food sector.
+There are a lot of trade shows in the food sector.

-Lizotte: Absolutely, and some are fairly expensive to attend.
-For us it’s essential for potential clients to see the actual machinery, so we need to exhibit at these shows, not just attend to walk the floor.
+Absolutely, and some are fairly expensive to attend.
+It’s essential for potential clients to see the actual machinery, so we need to exhibit at these shows, not just attend to walk the floor.
 We always make it to the Boston Seafood Show since many of our top competitors go every year.
 It’s important for us to have a consistent presence.

 Looking to become the next New Brunswick export success story?
 Connect with an ONB Business Development Executive at the button below.